dahshury/WinSTT/README.md

 - The application only records while the record key is held down.
 - The application does not transcribe audio that is less than 1 second long.

+## Acknowledgments

+- This tool is powered by Hugging Face's ASR models, primarily Whisper by OpenAI.
+- [Silero's Voice Activity Detection (VAD)](https://github.com/snakers4/silero-vad) is implemented to prevent hallucinations on silence start.
+- Optimizations are developed by [Vaibhavs10/insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)